“The Lenovo ThinkPad 13s is business laptop wannabe that doesn’t offer enough to beat out the competition.”

 The ThinkBook 13s takes its design and build cues from the IdeaPad line (the IdeaPad 730S, in particular) more than ThinkPad.
 Maybe that’s a good thing — the ThinkPad’s black-with-red-trim aesthetic is quite distinct and may not appeal to everyone.
 Accordingly, the ThinkBook 13s looks a lot more like other modern, all-metal (aluminum and magnesium, in this case) clamshell laptops.
 Compare the ThinkBook 13s side-by-side with the Dell Latitude 7400 2-in-1 and the Lenovo IdeaPad S940, for example, and you’ll see similar forward-sweeping angles (albeit the ThinkBook is a darker “Mineral Gray”).
 It’s a good look, but nothing special.

-Similarly, Lenovo gave the ThinkBook 13s some but not all of the ThinkPad’s vaunted build quality.
-The ThinkBook has anti-spill protection and is tested for exposure to extreme temperatures and vibrations — but there’s no MIL-STD-810G testing as with the ThinkPad line.
+Similarly, Lenovo gave the ThinkBook 13s the ThinkPad’s vaunted build quality.
+The ThinkBook has anti-spill protection and is tested for exposure to extreme temperatures and vibrations according to the MIL-STD-810G standards as with the ThinkPad line.
 The hinge is particularly carefully engineered, constructed of a zinc alloy with powdered-metal technology to endure 25,000 open and close cycles, and it’s coated with indium and stannum (an archaic name for tin, apparently) for better corrosion resistance and Wi-Fi reception.

 Even with all of that attention, our ThinkPad 13s review unit had some minor flexing in the lid and the keyboard deck, which laptops like Lenovo’s Yoga C930 and the Asus ZenBook S13 (with its MIL-STD-810G testing) do not.
 And the hinge was rather stiff and required both hands to open.
 Altogether, the ThinkBook 13s is something of a tweener in terms of its perceivable build quality – and it seems to assume that consumers don’t care quite as much as business users about rigidity.